mat-1/arc-theme/README.md

 #### Packages

-Arc Theme is available from the official software package repositories for many common Linux distributions and FOSS operating systems.
+Ayu Theme is available from the official software package repositories for many common Linux distributions and FOSS operating systems.
 Installing the theme by using the package manager of your operating system should be the preferred method in most cases.

 See [the wiki](https://github.com/jnsh/arc-theme/wiki/Packages) for non-exhaustive list of distribution packages, and some additional packages.